New in the lexicon

 Use Case 3: Companies with limited office space

-The advantages and disadvantages of desk sharing
+The pros and cons of desk sharing

 - Hygiene and order: In an environment where desks are used by several people, standards such as the Clean Desk Policy are essential to avoid disorder and conflicts.